Phone:+46 (0)70 982 8446

 Office: Room 3056A (Fysik Origo, Kemigården 1)

-We are organizing the 4th International conference on post-translational modifications in Bacteria in Copenhagen, 16-17 September 2021.
+The Mijakovic lab is organizing the 4th International conference on post-translational modifications in Bacteria in Copenhagen, in May 2022.
 PTMBact 2021 conference website.

 Prof. Mijakovic is coordinator of an EU ITN consortium “PEST-BIN” – working on new methods to fight bacterial infections.